kcastaneda112/Analyzing-Netflix-Data/README.md

 # Analyzing-Netflix-Data
-Will be analyzing titles from Netflix data, focusing mainly on columns Type & Rating.
+Goal is to get a better understandin of the type of titles from Netflix.
+The data columns I will focusing mainly on are Type & Rating.
 Will create create graphs to see results.
 Data is from Kaggle.com